gohugoio/hugo/content/en/functions/RenderString.md

 `.RenderString` is a method on `Page` that renders some markup to HTML using the content renderer defined for that page (if not set in the options).

+*Note* that this method does not parse and render shortcodes.

 The method takes an optional map argument with these options:

 display ("inline")